grafana/grafana-kiosk/README.md

 - runs `xset s noblank` disables blank mode for screensaver (maybe not needed)
 - runs `unclutter` to hide the mouse

-The `--lxde-home` option allows you to specify a different $HOME directory where the lxde configuration files can be found.
+The `-lxde-home` option allows you to specify a different $HOME directory where the lxde configuration files can be found.

 ## Automatic Startup